 Now attach a battery source to your NODii Relay node.
-There are 2 battery options on the back side.
+There are 2 battery options on the backside.
 We are using a Li-Po battery given the NODii includes a Li-Po battery recharger onboard.

 Now attached the Relay Switch to your Relay NODii with the attached battery.
 Now plug in your Gateway to your computer.
 Your garage door should start to open and close automatically.
 Congratulations!
-You now have a smart garage door opener that is being controlled by a software program which you can change and enhance.
+You now have a smart garage door opener that is being controlled by a software program that you can change and enhance.